-Procedures for the conduct of such appeals can be found in the Procedures for Alleged Violation of Part B (Title IX) of the UIS Sexual Misconduct Policy by Employees.
+Procedures for the conduct of such appeals can be found in the Procedures for Alleged Violation of Part B (Title IX) of the UIS Sexual Misconduct Policy by Employees on the Sexual Misconduct Complaint Resolution Procedures website.

-2. Complaints against Employee Respondents Alleging Sexual Misconduct other than Title IX Sexual Harassment committed the alleged sexual misconduct and, if so, recommends appropriate corrective options.
+2. Complaints against Employee Respondents Alleging Sexual Misconduct other than Title IX Sexual Harassment

 Determinations.
-After receiving the report of investigation from the investigator (who may be the Title IX Coordinator), the Title IX Coordinator reviews the report of investigation, together with any written responses submitted by the parties, and prepares a written determination regarding whether the employee respondent
+After receiving the report of investigation from the investigator (who may be the Title IX Coordinator), the Title IX Coordinator reviews the report of investigation, together with any written responses submitted by the parties, and prepares a written determination regarding whether the employee respondent committed the alleged sexual misconduct and, if so, recommends appropriate corrective options.